tenpy/tenpy/doc/changelog/latest.rst

   :class:`~tenpy.simulations.time_evolution.TimeDependentCorrelationEvolveBraKet`,
   :class:`~tenpy.simulations.time_evolution.SpectralSimulationEvolveBraKet`.
 - Add module :mod:`tenpy.simulations.post_processing` with a :class:`~tenpy.simulations.post_processing.DataLoader` class,
-  which can be used at the end of a simulation (or in a separate script) to calculate additional results from measurment data or plot something.
+  which can be used at the end of a simulation (or in a separate script) to calculate additional results from measurement data or plot something.
 - Functions to perform a linear prediction in :mod:`tenpy.tools.prediction`.
 - Functions for fourier transform and plotting of spectral functions in :mod:`tenpy.tools.spectral_function_tools`.

 Changed
 ^^^^^^^
-- safeguard measurments with try-except.
+- safeguard measurements with try-except.

 Fixed
 ^^^^^
 - MPO methods :meth:`~tenpy.networks.mpo.MPO.dagger`, :meth:`~tenpy.networks.mpo.MPO.is_hermitian`,
   and :meth:`~tenpy.networks.mpo.MPO.__add__` now respect the :attr:`:~tenpy.networks.mpo.MPO.explicit_plus_hc` flag.
 - Handle Jordan wigner strings better, see :pull:`355`.
-This includes a new way to add JW signs on a virutal MPS leg via the site's :meth:`~tenpy.networks.site.Site.charge_to_JW_signs`
+This includes a new way to add JW signs on a virtual MPS leg via the site's :meth:`~tenpy.networks.site.Site.charge_to_JW_signs`